-I am fascinated by highly knowledgeable and exceptionally skilled people.
-I am particularly interested in the tools they use to discover, represent, and confront problems; and their role in institutional change over longer periods of time.
+I am fascinated by highly knowledgeable and exceptionally skilled people; the tools they use to construct, disseminate, and evaluate claims; and the role of these processes in public life generally.

-- I am developing a dataset describing quantitative data analysis practices in economics research.
-My second-year paper uses these data to empirically describe the structure of methodology in economics research.
+- I am developing a dataset describing quantitative data analysis practices in empirical social science.
+My second-year paper uses these data to empirically describe patterns of method choice in economics research.

 - I have been working for several months with a big team of researchers at Princeton's Center for Research on Child Wellbeing to design a new metadata system for the Fragile Families and Child Wellbeing Study, a longitudinal birth cohort study widely used to support research in demography and sociology.

-- For several years, I have worked with Mitchell Stevens on the political history of engineering education in the Cold War US.
+- I am investigating (with Mitchell Stevens) the political history of engineering education in the Cold War US.
 Our manuscript on this work is available by request.

 - Brandon Stewart and I are working on scaling kernel methods for applications in the social sciences.

 - I recieved a Graduate Research Fellowship from the National Science Foundation.

 - The Fragile Families Challenge was featured on Invisibilia, an NPR program.

 - I redesigned the website for the Social Science History Association.